ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

   provider: "http"
 ```

-So, what do we get is:
+The results above take the following into consideration:
-1. Account information: address (workchain+hash), network (mainnet/testnet), wallet stateInit that can be used for public key extraction.
+1. **Account**: information: contains the address (workchain+hash), network (mainnet/testnet), and the wallet stateInit that is used for public key extraction.
-2. Device information: name and version of wallet application (name should be equal to that we requested, but we can check that for additional confidence), the platform name and supported features list.
+2. **Device**: information: contains the name and wallet application version (the name should be equal to what was requested initially, but this can be verified to ensure authenticity), and the platform name and supported features list.
-3. Provider: http -- that means all requests and responses between wallet app and web app are served over the bridge.
+3. **Provider**: contains http -- which allows all requests and responses between the wallet and web applications to be served over the bridge.

 ## Logging out and requesting TonProof

-We have logged into our webapp, but... how does backend know that's us?
-We need to request the wallet ownership proof!
+Now we have logged into our webapp, but... how does the backend know that it is the correct party?
+To verify this we must request the wallet ownership proof.

-This can be done only at authentication, so we need to log out.
-Run the following code in console.
+This can be completed only using authentication, so we must log out.
+Therefore, we run the following code in the console:

 ```js
 connector.disconnect();
 ```

-It returns a promise with no value.
-Also, when disconnect is complete, you'll see the line `Connection status: null`.
+When the disconnection process is complete, the `Connection status: null` will be displayed.

-Before we go on adding TonProof, let's tamper with our code to show that current implementation is unsafe.
+Before the TonProof is added, let's alter the code to show that the current implementation is insecure:

 ```js
 let connHandler = connector.statusChangeSubscriptions[0];
 connHandler({